Donations For Citations

 |Pasta Sauce||Canned chili||Toothbrush||Rice||Canned Chickpeas|

-- Select five acceptable items for donation by reading the current list of requested items below.
+- Select five acceptable items for donation by reading the list of requested items.
 One item from each of the five categories must be brought in for donation, for a total of five donated items.
 Expired items will not be accepted.

-- Visit Parking and Transportation Services with your donations and pay the $20 admin fee prior to the 21 calendar day deadline from the receipt of citation.
+- Visit PTS with your donations and pay the $20 admin fee prior to the 21 calendar day deadline from the receipt of citation.

 - The citation is marked as dismissed.